ponylang/pony-tutorial/expressions/variables.md

   fun set_hunger_level(hunger_level: U64) =>
     _hunger_level = hunger_level
 ```
 We will see later in the Methods section that a class can have several constructor.
-For now, just remember that if the assignation of a field is not done at the definition level, it has to be done in each constructor of the class the field belongs to.
+For now, just remember that if the assignment of a field is not done at the definition level, it has to be done in each constructor of the class the field belongs to.

 As for variables, using `var` means a field can be assigned and reassigned as many times as you like in the class.
 Using `let` means the field can only be assigned once.